isotoma/wagtailtinymce/README.rst

 TinyMCE configuration
 =====================

 The ``TinyMCERichTextArea`` constructor accepts keyword arguments for buttons, menus and options which are merged with defaults and passed to TinyMCE.

-Wagtail does not currently allow for passing parameters to this constructor so the customisation mechanism is to create and register a subclass and pass these parameters or amend defaults from there.
+However, Wagtail does not currently allow for passing parameters to this constructor.
+To change the configuration you must create and register a subclass of ``TinyMCERichTextArea`` and pass these parameters or amend defaults in the subclass constructor.

 Buttons
 -------

 These are configured as a list of menu bars, each containing a list of groups, each containing a list of button names.

-By TinyMCE is loaded with buttons for undo/redo, a styles dropdown, bold/italic, lists and tables, link/unlink, Wagtail documents/images/embeds, paste filter toggle and edit fullscreen.
+By default, TinyMCE is loaded with buttons for undo/redo, a styles dropdown, bold/italic, lists and tables, link/unlink, Wagtail documents/images/embeds, paste filter toggle and edit fullscreen.

 Menu
 ----